msakai/resume/resume.md

 * Specification mining based on UNSAT core enumeration (2008-):

-  Specification mining tackles the software maintenance and reliability issues by mining latent specification from source code.
-We have developed novel technology to mine pre-condition (one type of specification) by combining model checking and minimal unsatisfiable core enumeration.
+  Specification mining tackles software maintenance and reliability issues by mining latent specification from source code.
+We have developed a novel technology to mine pre-condition (one type of specification) by combining model checking and minimal unsatisfiable core enumeration.